Alpine glacier chunk detaches, killing at least 6 hikers - NewsBreak

 The SUEM dispatch service, which is based in the nearby Veneto region, said 18 people who were above the area where the ice struck would be evacuated by the Alpine rescue corps.

-Some of those making the trek in the area where the avalanche barreled through were tied together by rope, according to local emergency services.

-But Milan said some of the hikers might be able to get down by themselves, including by using the peak's cable car.
+But Milan said some on the slope might be able to get down by themselves, including by using the peak's cable car.

 SUEM said the avalanche consisted of a “pouring down of snow, ice and rock.”
-The detached section is know as a serac, or pinnacle of ice.
+The detached section is know as a serrac, or pinnacle of ice.

-Dubbed the “queen of the Dolomites,” Marmolada rises about 3,300 meters (about 11,000 feet) and is the highest of the 18 peaks in that eastern range of the Italian Alps, offering spectacular views of other Alpine peaks.
+Marmolada, towering about 3,300 meters (about 11,000 feet), is the highest peak in the eastern Dolomites, offering spectacular views of other Alpine peaks.

 The Alpine rescue service said in a tweet that the segment broke off near Punta Rocca (Rock Point), “along the itinerary normally used to reach the peak.”

 It wasn't immediately clear what caused the section of ice to break away and rush down the peak's slope.
-But the intense heat wave gripping Italy since late June loomed as a possible factor.
+But the intense heat wave gripping Italy since late June could be a factor.

 “The temperatures of these days clearly had influence” on the glacier's partial collapse, Maurizio Fugatti, the president of Trento Province, which borders Marmolada, told Sky TG24 news.